“Still think e- invoicing in Malaysia is far off? It’s already reshaping how businesses report and manage tax.”

 - Business-to-Government (B2G)

-- Mandatory for businesses engaging in both domestic and cross-border transactions, including services, goods, and specific non-business transactions such as property trust, co-operative societies, corporations etc.
+- Mandatory for businesses engaging in both domestic and cross-border transactions, including services, goods, and specific non-business transactions such as property trusts, co-operative societies, corporations, etc.

-Understanding and meeting the key requirements is important for businesses seeking to successfully implement e-invoicing in Malaysia and adhering to regulatory standards.
+Understanding and meeting the key requirements is important for businesses seeking to successfully implement e-invoicing in Malaysia and adhere to regulatory standards.

-- An e-invoice must be issued by a seller with 34 mandatory fields and 17 optional fields based on specific conditions.
-These fields are grouped into nine (9) categories:
+- An e-invoice must be issued by a seller with 55 mandatory fields and 17 optional fields based on specific conditions.
+These fields are categorized into eight (8) categories:

 - Address